 at the bottom of this page, as these form part of our duty of care to all participants.

-COVID-19 Pandemic - Temporary Disclaimer
+COVID-19 and Contact Tracing - Temporary Disclaimer

 We need to introduce some temporary disclaimers to clarify our position and responsibilities, which will apply until further notice: